Review of 'The Girls From Fitzroy' by Jennie Jones

 This story shows us what happens when those rigid lines of tradition are crossed.
 When someone dares to question the way, things are.
 It is about two friends from the opposite ends of Fitzroy who come together and defy the class system.
 The north with the well to do and the south with the poor (slums).
 An unlikely friendship unfolds and holds like glue through many of the trials and changes that occur over the next few years.

 It is 1945 and Maggie Johnson, born of upper society, is not happy with her station.
 She desires freedom and to make her own choices but her parents, strict in their beliefs, are determined to marry her off to someone of another high position.
 A list is made and some of the names on it are not very nice men and certainly not ones that Maggie would choose herself.
 She wants to escape these shackles of expectation and archaic demands.
 She wants her life to have more meaning and purpose and it seems that this is what leads her to the slums.
 Her heart aches for those who are destitute and she wants to help.
 A seed of what is to come starts sprouting in her new friendship with Lil from the poor end of Fitzroy.
 She offers her little gifts and finds ways to help Lil and her family who struggle to obtain the basics.
-A very strong bond develops between the two girls but various life events sometimes keeps them apart for periods of time.
+A very strong bond develops between the two girls but various life events sometimes keep them apart for periods of time.
 Their friendship must remain secret as the classes are not allowed to mix.
 But one day, when Maggie’s highly structured world falls apart, she runs to her friend for help.
 Many things begin to happen in the plot— some of which are heartbreaking to read.
 But these challenges expose Maggie’s strengths and prove she is more than kind words.
 She is an action girl.
 During this period Maggie flourishes like a rose in the desert: giving selflessly to others and making a difference in so many lives.
 Her new friends come to appreciate what she is trying to do and pitch in to help alleviate suffering in the slums.

 Lil also makes incredible leaps and bounds with Maggie’s encouragement.
 She tells her to aim higher than she has ever dared before.
 It was a joy to watch these two friends help each other.
 They each get to follow their dreams.
 Courage blossoms in their hearts and good things happen.
 It was lovely to see love among those who toil together.
 And how they protected and supported each other through the trying times.